Top trends series: start-ups, disruptions, future workforce and Congress overview

 “So we are constantly looking for new innovations in smart mobility, the next disruptors of our sector.
 By adding this topic to the Congress agenda, we are taking start-ups, disruption and the future workforce seriously and invite all new innovators to connect with us during the ITS European Congress,” she said, adding that the aim is to make new connections and shape the future with start-ups, disruptors, students and young professionals.
 “We want them to challenge us and work together to make mobility more smart and sustainable.”

 The host topic will be echoed in the Congress exhibition’s Startup Area and at the first ever ‘Your Future Festival’, where top students, young professionals and companies can connect with each other to share inspiration, research and experience and make valuable connections for the future.

-In this webinar we will explore the importance of new innovations in smart mobility and look at the Congress programme in general, highlighting events and sessions that should not be missed.
+In this webinar we explored the importance of new innovations in smart mobility and looked at the Congress programme in general, highlighting events and sessions that should not be missed.

 Didier Gorteman, CFO & Congress Director – ERTICO

 Didier specialises in finance and administration management, and accountancy.
 He joined ERTICO’s finance department in 1996 and in 2008 he became the director of the ITS Congresses in Europe.
 Didier has been at the helm of the ITS World and European Congresses in Europe for the past 11 years and the event has gone from strength to strength.
 He is also the CFO of ERTICO and has a demonstrated history of working in the information technology and services industry.
 Didier is especially skilled in government, business development, transportation, management consulting, business strategy, and events management.

 Pamela joined the ERTICO Congress department in February 2011, in particular focusing on the management of the programme of the ITS European and World Congresses.